davehasacat/airflow-stock-market-elt/README.md

 * **Incremental Loading Strategy**: The data loading pattern uses an incremental approach to preserve historical data and significantly improve performance by only processing new or updated records on each run.
 * **Historical Data Tracking with dbt Snapshots**: Leverages dbt snapshots to track changes to the raw stock data over time, creating a complete historical record of every change.
 * **Robust Data Transformations**: The project uses dbt Core to create a final analytics layer with key financial indicators (e.g., moving averages, volatility metrics) that directly feed into the back-testing of trading strategies.
-* **Interactive Data Visualization with Streamlit**: An interactive dashboard built with Streamlit serves as the user interface for displaying stock data and backtesting analysis.
+* **Interactive Data Visualization with Plotly Dash**: An interactive dashboard built with Plotly Dash serves as the user interface for displaying stock data and backtesting analysis.
-* **Backtesting Scenarios**: The Streamlit application allows users to define and run backtesting scenarios for different trading strategies.
+* **Backtesting Scenarios**: The Dash application allows users to define and run backtesting scenarios for different trading strategies.

 ## Tech Stack